C0d366/zf2-tutorial/README.md

 Introduction
 ------------
-This is a simple database driven application using the Model-View-Controller paradigm intended to give an introduction to using Zend Framework 2.
+This is a simple database driven application using the Model-View-Controller paradigm intended to give an example on how to use Zend Framework 2 and Doctrine 2.

 Installation
 ------------